department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/remote-discovery/conversation-guide.md

        - How would you describe that experience?
          - What did you like about it?
           - What did you not like about it?
-    - What would you would like to change about the kiosks?
+    - What, if anything, would you would like to change about the kiosks?

 ## (Could skip) In-person (5 minutes)
 - _If they didn’t mention in-person check-in above,_ Have you ever checked-in by just talking to a VA staff members?